rojeras/tkview/src/main/kotlin/se/skoview/controller/CONTROLLER.PACKAGE.md

 # Package se.skoview.controller

-Initialize and startup the application.
+Initialize, startup and the main controller of the application.